-INSIGHT-American quandary: how to secure weapons-grade minerals without China
+INSIGHT-American quandary: How to secure weapons-grade minerals without China

 Mountain Pass first opened in the late 1940s to extract europium, a rare earth used to produce the color red in televisions.
 It drew heavily on technology developed by Manhattan Project government scientists to separate the 17 rare earths, a complex and expensive process.
 By the early 1980s, the mine was a top global rare earths producer.
 Its minerals were in much of the equipment that U.S. soldiers used during the first Gulf War in 1990.

 That refocused Washington's attention on the mine and its then-owner Molycorp, which launched a $400 million initial public offering the same year.
-However, even as U.S. government scientists had begun research projects with Molycorp, the company went bankrupt in 2015 under the weight of its debt - partly built up to comply with tightened environmental regulations from the Obama administration - and cheaper Chinese competition.
+Even as U.S. government scientists began research projects with Molycorp, though, the company went bankrupt in 2015 under the weight of its debt - partly built up to comply with tightened environmental regulations from the Obama administration - and cheaper Chinese competition.

 Two years later, Litinsky's group and Shenghe bought Mountain Pass out of bankruptcy.
 The processing equipment installed by Molycorp, however, remains unused because of poor design, Litinsky said.
 For now, MP Materials ships more than 50,000 tonnes of concentrated rare earths per year to China for processing, the Achilles heel of the U.S. industry.